 is an injury to your lower back muscles or tendons.
 Tendons are strong tissues that connect muscles to bones.
 The lower back supports most of your body weight and helps you move, twist, and bend.
 Low back strain is usually caused by activities that increase stress on the lower back, such as exercise or injury.

 - Stiffness or limited movement

 - Pain that goes down to the buttocks, groin, or legs

 - Pain that is worse with activity

-- Increased swelling or pain in your lower back
+- You have increased swelling or pain in your lower back.

 Treatment for low back strain:

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Acetaminophen can cause liver damage if not taken correctly.